mlocati/mlocati.github.io/_articles/my-php-development-environment.md

 ## GitHub

-I use a lot GitHub: it hosts some of my open source projects, and I often use it to contributo to other projects.
+I use a lot GitHub: it hosts some of my open source projects, and I often use it to contribute to other projects.

 In order o work with it, you need an account: [go create it](https://github.com/join) if you didn't already do it.